This post is brought to you in part by The Home Depot.

 This tutorial will review the steps needed to create a DIY fire pit seating area using pea gravel and Pavestone Rumblestone edgers.

-Okay, now that we cleared up why this project was split into two separate projects, let’s walk through step-by-step how to create a DIY fire pit with gravel and stones!
+Okay, now that we cleared up why this project was split into two separate projects, let’s walk through step-by-step how to create a DIY fire pit with gravel and a stone walkway!
 For the sake of clarity, I’ll combine all the necessary steps into one post so that you can tackle this project from start to finish with the assumption that you’ll be building the fire pit seating area at the same time you build the fire pit.

 Let’s cover the materials you’ll need to build a fire pit with a seating area made out of gravel and stones.

-Materials to Build a DIY Fire Pit
+Materials to Build a DIY Fire Pit with Stone Walkway

 (The following contain Home Depot affiliate links).